Table of Contents

 The financial benefits of this arrangement are apparent.
 Finding freelancers for delivery is more affordable than hiring in-house staff, which has a significantly higher overhead associated with employee-related taxes, insurance, and benefits.

-This business model has been proven unsustainable in the long run, but consumer appetites for same-day, self-service delivery is off the charts.
+This business model has been proven unsustainable in the long run, but consumer appetites for same-day, self-service delivery are off the charts.
 Investors have been pouring fuel on the fire of the world’s most unprofitable last-mile fulfillment companies.

-Another benefit to crowdsourcing is that it allows you to dynamically adapt to customer demand without increasing ongoing fixed costs.
+Another benefit to crowdsourcing is that it allows you to dynamically adapt to customer demand without increasing fixed costs.

 2. Use Route Optimization Software for Last-Mile Delivery Optimization